Kanyashree Prakalpa

 The annual scholarship is for unmarried girls aged 13–18 years enrolled in class VIII-XII in government recognized regular or equivalent open school or vocational / technical training courses.

-Recently the bar of income is withdrawn by Gov. W.B. now every girl can apply for that scheme.
+Recently the bar of income was withdrawn by the government of West Bengal; now every girl can apply for that scheme.

-A Conditional Cash Transfer Scheme
+Scheme

-Kanyashree Prakalpa has been designed to ensure that girls stay in school and delay their marriages till at least age of 18.
-Kanyashree's strategy is simple, keeping girls away from marriage till exact age and keeping them in the streamline of their education, to do that government facilitates these girls with financial aid.
-It has changed the behavioural attitude particularly who wants to marry their girl child before 18 years of age.
+Kanyashree Prakalpa has been designed to ensure that girls stay in school and delay their marriages until at least the age of 18.
+Kanyashree's strategy is simple: keeping girls away from marriage until they reach legal adulthood and keeping them in the streamline of their education.
+To do this, the government facilitates financial aid for female students.
+It has changed the behaviours and attitudes particularly of parents who would otherwise be inclined to marry their daughters before 18 years of age.

 The Scheme has two conditional cash benefit components.